info@societyofjewelleryhistorians.ac.uk

 Bellevue Arts Museum, Bellevue, WA, USA

-Gems and stones
+Gems and other cut stones

 (For engraved gems, see Subject & Function/Uses)